A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Details of the Models

 The Siamese networks were trained with the following optimizer and parameters: \begin{itemize} \item optimizer: SGD \item lr: 0.01, momentum: 0.9 \item scheduler with number of warm-up epochs: 5, warm-up decay: 0.01 \end{itemize}

 On the in-plane rotation task, the siamese networks were trained on 1024 training pairs for 100 epochs.
-On the in-depth rotation task, they were trained on 2048 training pairs of Metzler shapes for 100 epochs.
-They were then tested on unseen Metzler shapes (Fig. \ref{fig:ganis}).
+On the in-depth rotation task, they were trained on 2048 training pairs of Shepard-Metzler shapes for 100 epochs.
+They were then tested on unseen Shepard-Metzler shapes.

 For the ResNet-family encoders, the last ResNet block was removed from the siamese encoders and fed as an input the concatenated outputs of the siamese networks.
 The output of the last ResNet block was then fed into a 1 hidden layer classifier (256 units $=>$ ReLU $=>$ 1 output unit $=>$ sigmoid) trained on the binary label (match / mismatch) with a cross-entropy loss.
 For the ViT-family encoders, the concatenated CLS tokens were directly fed to the one-hidden-layer classifier.
 None of these architectures were able to learn the task for in-depth rotation.